|

 Does Cooking Turmeric Get Rid Of The Benefits?

 Of course, there are contradicting studies on whether cooking turmeric gets rid of its beneficial properties.
 One study boiled turmeric for 10 minutes, 20 minutes, and then pressure cooked it.
 There was a significant loss in the curcurmin effects the longer it was heated for.
-Up to 50% of curcurmin benefits were lost.
+In fact, up to 50% of curcurmin benefits were lost.

 But they also found that this loss was cut in half when a souring agent was added – in this case they added tamarind.